mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       private Optional<MongoClient> mongocryptd_client; // Client to mongocryptd.
       private MongoClient keyvault_client; // Client used to run find on the key vault collection.
 This is either an external MongoClient, the parent MongoClient, or internal_client. private MongoClient metadata_client; // Client used to run listCollections.
 This is either the parent MongoClient or internal_client. private Optional<MongoClient> internal_client; // An internal MongoClient.
-An internal MongoClient.
 Created if no external keyVaultClient was set, or if a metadataClient is needed
    }

    class AutoEncryptionOpts {